Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 The **Queries** hub has a new look and feel, changes in navigation, and some exciting new features such as the ability to search for queries.

-#### User Focused Navigation
+#### User focused navigation

-When you enable the preview of the Queries Hub, you’ll notice that the left pane is gone.
+When you enable the preview of the **Queries** hub, you’ll notice that the left pane has been removed.
 To navigate quickly between your favorite queries, use the dropdown in the query title.

 <img src="_img/09_15_02.png"; alt="New queries experience" style="border:1px solid Silver; display: block; margin: auto;" />

 Alternatively, browse all your personal and shared queries in the new directory pages and favorite what is important to you and your team.
-You can get to the query directory using the "Queries" breadcrumb.
+You can get to the query directory using the **Queries** breadcrumb.

 <img src="_img/09_15_03.png"; alt="New queries directory pages" style="border:1px solid Silver; display: block; margin: auto;" />

-In addition the directory pages highlight new metadata for each query including:
+The directory pages highlight new metadata for each query, including:

-- The type of query
+* The type of query
-- The path within the hierarchy
+* The path within the hierarchy
-- Who last modified it
+* Who last modified it
-- When it was last modified
+* When it was last modified

 #### Find queries faster with filtering